T4g1/gd-wildjam14/README.md

 * _on_examine: Must return true for the action to be performed
 * _on_use
 * _on_take: Must return true for the action to be performed
+* _on_combination: When an item from inventory is used on this.
+Return true to consume inventory item

 ### Item